sebkasanzew/aframe-presentation-kit/content.md

 - Readable: HTML arguably most accessible language in computing
 - Encapsulated: copy-and-paste HTML anywhere else and still work, no state or variables
 - Quickly look at a live example...
+- Syntax similar to CSS styles
+- Component names as HTML attributes
+- Component properties and values as HTML attribute value

+- Is an entity-component framework
+- Popular in game development, used by Unity
+- All objects in scene are **entities** that inherently empty objects.
+Plug in **components** to attach appearance / behavior / functionality
+- 2D web where every element was fixed
+- 3D/VR is different, objects of infinite types and complexities, need an easy way to build up different kinds of objects

+- Start with an `<a-entity>`
+- By itself, has no appearance, behavior, functionality
+- Plug in components to add appearance, behavior, functionality

 ---